 Personalization is one of the most crucial components in increasing conversions.
 In fact, 74% of marketers state that the personalization of emails increases customer engagement rates and it increases several other KPIs.
 The modern consumer gets hundreds of promotional emails per day.
 In order for your email campaign to stand out, it must have a personalized subject line and email body.

 Companies can do this through a variety of means.
 When a user signs up for your email list, they share generic data like their name, email address and any other relevant information.
 Your team can utilize this data to craft very personalized emails that get opened and interacted with.
 Many email software tools and programs allow you to send automated and personalized messages to your customer.

 For example, companies have leveraged specific holidays and dates to personalize emails to their customers.
 One of the highest ROI dates that companies exploit are birthdays.
 Sending an email to your customer on their birthday with a promotion is a great strategy to increase sales and build a relationship with your customer.
 Experian found that birthday emails generate 342% more revenue than normal promotional emails.

-Another way is to go further into the toolbox of virtual selling and include a personalized sales engagement video in the email.
+Another way is to go further into the toolbox of virtual selling and include a personalized sales video in the email.
 By using a short, personal video message, you add a friendly face to your message and lift your email to become interactive.
 This establishes trust and increases the reply rate of your emails.

 2. Subject line: